python/typing/docs/spec/enums.rst

 Enum Literal Expansion
 ----------------------

-From the perspective of the type system, an most enum classes are equivalent to the union of the literal members within that enum.
+From the perspective of the type system, most enum classes are equivalent to the union of the literal members within that enum.
 (This rule does not apply to classes that derive from ``enum.Flag`` because these enums allow flags to be combined in arbitrary ways.)
 Because of the equivalency